 The Practice Mute Version of the Middle Pedal

 In most American-made vertical piano models built after the 1930s, especially the smaller spinet and console models, the middle pedal (if it is present at all) will be a bass sustain pedal.
-However, when Japanese-made pianos began selling outside of Japan in the 1960s, Western piano owners were introduced to the version of the middle pedal that had become the norm in Japan: the practice mute pedal.
+However, when Japanese-made pianos began selling outside of Japan in the 1960s, Western piano owners were introduced to the version of the middle pedal that had become the norm on Japanese-made vertical pianos: the practice mute pedal.
 It’s not that the practice mute did not exist before; there have been some large American-made vertical pianos from the early 1900s with factory-installed practice mutes.
 But with nearly ALL Japanese-made vertical pianos offering the practice mute as a standard feature on their largest and most capable models, many Americans raised in or after the 1960s with Japanese-made vertical pianos in their homes only know the middle pedal as a practice mute and are sometimes surprised to discover that the middle pedal has other functions on other pianos.
 In the present, the vast majority of vertical pianos made in Japan, Korea, China, and Indonesia offer practice mutes operated by the middle pedal as a standard feature, with many European manufacturers offering practice mutes on their vertical models as well.
 The practice mute middle pedal is still a rare feature on American-made vertical piano models, so if you are considering buying any number of American-made vertical pianos we offer in our inventory of used pianos, you will have to live without a practice mute.

 Vertical pianos that offer a middle pedal practice mute have a thick strip of felt attached to a metal rail inside the piano that is suspended above the hammers that strike the wires.
 It is attached to the middle pedal via a series of rods, hinges, and springs.
 The pedal itself can be locked down by sliding the pedal to the left into a notch built into the piano’s cabinet so one’s feet can be free to operate the other two pedals.
 When the middle pedal is depressed, the strip of felt descends into the path of the hammers preventing them from hitting the wires directly.
 This reduces the volume of the piano dramatically, enabling the pianist to practice quietly enough that neighbors or housemates will hear little if any sound coming from the piano in adjacent rooms or apartments.
 Unlike the other pedals, which are designed to add expression to the music, and are meant to be applied continuously while playing, the practice mute is not designed to contribute anything musical to one’s playing.
 It is meant to be used only when it is necessary to practice quietly and to be left either on or off as needed.